The Galant gets "Cruz Control" (a Big Brake Upgrade)

 Looking quite tasty behind my 15" wheels.

 Of course, the big question is how do they drive?
 So far, so good.
-The pedal feel may be slightly softer than with the standard Galant brakes, with fractionally more travel.
-However, this is not enough to make heel-toe braking difficult, they require very little pressure to wipe a bit of speed off and they respond strongly when the pedal's pushed hard.
+The pedal feel is indistinguishable from the standard Galant brakes, with the same amount of travel.
+Heel-toe braking is easily accomplished, requiring very little pressure to wipe a bit of speed off and they respond strongly when the pedal's pushed hard.
 The balance between the front and rear seems good; there's been no indication that either end's likely to lock-up before the other does.
 I haven't yet been able to induce any brake fade at all but I promise to keep trying to!

 U M P H